 By keeping courses short, simple, convenient, interactive and, dare-we-say-it… fun, eLearning courses that are based upon a mobile LMS can be dramatically cheaper and quicker to produce as well as dramatically more effective for actually getting people – especially adults – to actually learn something new.

 If this rings any bells and you want your training to be simpler, better value and more effective, then get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.